 Ottawa offers a selection of walking tours, which can be tailored to a visitor’s specific interests.
 And what better way to explore a city than to walk through its neighbourhoods and busy streets?

-The Haunted Walk of Ottawa offers a selection of 90-minute eerie evening-time tours that visit important historical sites throughout the city’s downtown core.
+The Haunted Walk of Ottawa offers a selection of eerie evening-time tours that visit important historical sites throughout the city’s downtown core.
 Stop at important sites such as the Rideau Canal and the HI-Ottawa Jail Hostel to hear ghost stories and anecdotes from Ottawa’s darker past.
 The Haunted Walk tour guides wear cloaks and carry a glowing lantern as they lead you from one site to the next!

-Or if you’d rather not explore Ottawa’s paranormal history, go on a culinary tour of the city with C’est Bon Epicurean Adventures.
+Or if you’d rather not explore Ottawa’s paranormal history, go on a culinary tour of the city with C’est Bon Cooking.
 Tour Ottawa neighbourhoods such as the ByWard Market, Chinatown and Wellington West with C’est Bon, whose tours are founded on the belief that the best way to understand a people and its culture is to explore local food markets and experience local specialties!
 Enjoy a 3-hour walking tour of the city that makes many stops at local retailers and restaurants.
 And as you’ll work up an appetite while walking, delicious gourmet food samples are provided all along the way!